delossantosjuanfrancisco/numsmatrix/README.md

 # numsmatrix
-this is the matrix of numsapp
+this is the matrix of numsapp the real matrix este es otro cambio